Henry Fishwick

-Lt-Col Henry Fishwick (9 March 1835 – 23 September 1914) was a British soldier, politician and antiquary.
+Lt-Col Henry Halliwell Fishwick (9 March 1835 – 23 September 1914) was a British soldier, politician and antiquary.
 After a military career, he became a Liberal Party Councillor (1871–1914) and twice Mayor of Rochdale (1903–1905).
 He was also author and editor of several books on Lancashire and was a founding member of three of the county's historical societies.

 Background

-Fishwick was the son of Henry Halliwell Fishwick of Brownhill, Rochdale, and was born on 9 March 1835.
+Fishwick was the son of Henry Halliwell Fishwick (1800–72) of Brownhill, Rochdale, and his wife Jane Fishwick (1800–64), and was born on 9 March 1835.
 At the age of eighteen, he became the secretary of the Rochdale branch of the Young Men's Christian Association.
+He was a prominent Freemason: being admitted, passed, and raised as a Master Mason in the Lodge of Harmony No. 298, Rochdale.
+At the age of twenty-two in 1857–58, he was elected as Worshipful Master of the Lodge, and was involved in preparations for the Lodge's relocation to new rooms in Ann Street, Rochdale in 1859.

 Soldier

 Fishwick was one of the earliest supporters of the Volunteer Force movement in Rochdale and, when a corps was formed, he joined as a Lieutenant (1860).
 He was later promoted to Major, and then commanding officer.
 From 1871, as lieutenant colonel, he was attached to the Eighth (King's) Regiment (stationed in Salford).